lsst-sqre/qa-database/README.md

 ## Sample queries

-Give me all processed datasets, run numbers, process date, status and who processed
+- Give me all processed datasets, run numbers, process date, status and who processed

-For run=xxxx, give me the fraction of processed ccd failures
+- For run=xxxx, give me the fraction of processed ccd failures

-For run=xxxx, give me the footprint (i.e. corners in sky coordinates of all processed ccds)
+- For run=xxxx, give me the footprint (i.e. corners in sky coordinates of all processed ccds)

-For run=xxxx, give me the list of visits with failures
+- For run=xxxx, give me the list of visits with failures

-Give me filter, exptime, zd, airmass, ha, median of fwhm, ellipticity, sky_bkg, ra_scatter, dec_scatter of all failed ccds (TODO: include astrometric scatter in the ccd table)
+- Give me filter, exptime, zd, airmass, ha, median of fwhm, ellipticity, sky_bkg, ra_scatter, dec_scatter of all failed ccds

-Give me all the process ccd logs of failed ccds in visit=yyyy
+- Give me all the process ccd logs of failed ccds in visit=yyyy

-Give me src catalog and image files for ccd=1, visit=yyyy procesed by run=xxxx (cannot be done in sql, but we can return the output_dir and then use the butler to get files giving the ccd and visit)
+- Give me src catalog and image files for ccd=1, visit=yyyy procesed by run=xxxx (cannot be done in sql, but we can return the output_dir and then use the butler to get files giving the ccd and visit)

-Give me distributions of the mean astrometric scatter of all runs that processed dataset=zzz, the version of the stack, the configuration file used, from date=yyyy-mm-dd and with at least 1000 ccds processed
+- Give me distributions of the median scatter in ra and dec of all runs that processed dataset=zzz, the version of the stack, the configuration file used, from date=yyyy-mm-dd, and with at least 1000 ccds processed

-Recover DECam image quality history from date=yyyy-mm-dd and date=yyyy-mm-dd looking at the most recent runs (TODO: include camera in the datasets table)
+- Recover DECam image quality history from date=yyyy-mm-dd and date=yyyy-mm-dd looking at the most recent runs

 ## References